jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 ## RDAP Extensions Registry

-IANA is requested to register the following values in the RDAP Extensions Registry at [@RDAP-EXTENSIONS]:
+IANA is requested to register the following values in the "RDAP Extensions" registry at [@RDAP-EXTENSIONS]:

 * Extension identifier: rpki1
 * Registry operator: Any